scy-phy/minicps/bro/README.md

 packets with Bro.

 ## Installation ##
-Go to your Bro directory, then copy the files from the src/ and script/ directories into the same place, then compile Bro with:
+Go to your Bro directory, then copy the files from the src/ testing/ and script/ directories into the same place, then compile Bro with:
     # ./configure && make && make install

 Then you can run Bro with any of your .pcap files containing some Ethernet/IP traffic with the following command:
-    $ bro -r <file.pcap>
+    $ bro -r <file.pcap> [<bro-script.bro>]
 And then take a look at the .log files and more precisely the enip.log file.

 ## Things to do ##
 -Add UDP keep-alive packets and non 44818 packets
--Add some tests (write the <test>.bro in /testing/btest/scripts/base/protocols/enip) on precise .pcap captures (in /testing/btest/Traces/dnp3) and debug the protocol analyser if necessary,
+-Add some tests (write the <test>.bro in /testing/btest/scripts/base/protocols/enip) on precise .pcap captures (in /testing/btest/Traces/dnp3) and debug the protocol analyser if necessary.
--Find attacks on the EtherNet/IP protocol and a way to detect them, -Add these functionalities into this Bro protocol analyser.

 ## Detect attacks ##
 From http://reversemode.com/downloads/logix_report_basecamp.pdf